Cats and dogs and spiders (oh my!) stalk the halls of Westminster, but which ones wield paw-some amounts of power?

 Position Chief Mouser to Number 10

-You think Theresa May has a lot on her plate?
+You think the PM has a lot on their plate?
 Try being tasked with ridding 10 Downing Street of all its rodents.
-A rescue cat from Battersea Dogs & Cats Home, Larry has years of experience and a fiery temperament which mean that he rules the roost at Westminster.
-A bit like the Queen, he has come to represent stability in a politically turbulent time – having retained his post after David Cameron’s exit in 2016 and asserted his dominance when Boris Johnson's pooch arrived earlier this year.
-Nailing social media without lifting a paw, he has a Twitter account (unofficial) with more than 107,000 followers.
+A rescue cat from Battersea Dogs & Cats Home, Larry has years of experience and a fiery temperament which mean he rules the roost at Westminster.
+A bit like the Queen, he has come to represent stability in politically turbulent times, having retained his post after David Cameron’s exit in 2016 and asserted his dominance when Boris Johnson's pooch arrived earlier this year.
+Nailing social media without lifting a paw, he has a Twitter account (unofficial) with more than 337,000 followers.
 Despite the young pretenders biting at his ankles, Larry remains top cat.

 Position Chief Petrifier

-Time in office nine months, from Gavin Williamson’s appointment as Chief Whip in July 2016
+Time in office 23 months, from Gavin Williamson’s appointment as Chief Whip in July 2016 to June 2018

 What’s the best way to terrify your opponents (and allies) into toeing the party line?
 Buy a freaking tarantula, that’s what.
 Then name it after the Greek god who killed his father and ate most of his children.
-That seems to have been the thinking of Gavin Williamson, who keeps his eight-legged accomplice on his desk – presumably in a bid to be cast as the next Bond villain.
-But why is Cronus so powerful?
-Well, aside from being the pet of the PM’s pet, he’s a TARANTULA.
+That seems to have been the thinking of Gavin Williamson, who kept an eight-legged accomplice on his desk – presumably in a bid to be cast as the next Bond villain.
+He lasted nearly two years, before being banished from Westminster.
+And really, we're not that surprised – he is a terrifying TARANTULA after all.

-Position Chief Mouser at the Foreign & Commonwealth Office
+Position Chief Mouser to the Foreign & Commonwealth Office

 Position Chief Mouser to the Treasury

 This uber-cute kitty was a gift to the WikiLeaks founder in May 2016 and has been padding around the Ecuadorian Embassy ever since.
 Perhaps trying to outdo Gladstone, Embassy Cat was photographed rocking a shirt-collar and striped tie, but it’s a sense of mystery that’s his real strength: what super-secret, government-toppling info is he privy to?
 When Assange finally left the embassy in April 2019, everyone wondered what would happen to this enigmatic feline.
 No one knows for sure where he went, but rumours claim he’s with Assange’s family.
 Fare thee well, Embassy Cat.

 Evie and Ossie

-Ages Evie (mother), one year and nine months; Ossie (son), nine months
+Ages Evie (mother), four years and six months; Ossie (son), three years and six months

-These rescue cats from the Celia Hammond Animal Trust were brought into the Cabinet Office in December to take a swipe at Whitehall’s tidal wave of mice.
+These rescue cats from the Celia Hammond Animal Trust were brought into the Cabinet Office in December 2016 to take a swipe at Whitehall’s tidal wave of mice.
 This duo have more than 54,000 followers combined on Twitter but haven’t posted anything since last year.
-Don't worry, although they're keeping a low profile at the moment but they’re ones to watch.
-We have a funny feline (sorry) they could spring a surprise coup for mousing power any day.
+Don't worry, although they're keeping a low profile at the moment, they’re still around.
+In fact, Evie was promoted to the Equalities Unit in April, 2019.
+She’s coming for you, Larry.